MikkelBerggreen/DevOps-MiniTwit/README.md

 Instructions on how to build the docker image:
 - Locate the docker-compose.yml file inside src directory
 - On VS code: Right click and select "Compose Up" and the image will be built and ran inside docker.

-- Alternatevely, in terminal write  docker-compose build.
-- Then write docker-compose up to run the image in docker.
+Alternatevely, you can use terminal commands to achieve the same thing.

+>  docker-compose build

+>  docker-compose up

 # How to install dependencies